View Your Budget (Gain Access to Breago)

 Unused Budget Funds

 For college-funded accounts, positive balances offset the college’s use of funds in other accounts.
 For grant-funded accounts, under spending may mean having to give funds back to the funder.
 Budgets should reflect the costs of the associated activity, and if there is more money in your budget than you expect to spend, consider requesting a reduction or reallocation of budgeted funds.
 If the unused balance in your account is a result of the timing of an expense, you may want to consider requesting a carry-forward of the balance into the next fiscal year.
-Ask Philip Smith for a “Carry-forward Request” form.
+Ask John McGrath for a “Carry-forward Request” form.

 Changing a New Hire’s Pay